 Sometimes it’s okay if your eyes are bigger than your stomach.
 At least, that’s what I tell myself when I walk into one of DFW’s many food truck parks!
-If you and your crew have trouble agreeing on a place to eat while you’re in town, there’s a simple solution.
+If you and your crew have trouble agreeing on a place to eat while you’re in town, there’s a simple solution: food trucks.
 Everyone is sure to find something they’re hungry for among these mouthwatering options.

 Note for my fellow pet lovers: Starred parks are pet friendly, so you can bring Fido along for the fun!